qt3uw/qt3-utils/README.md

 # Usage

-The simplest way to get started is to use one of the canned experiment classes.
+The simplest way to get started is to see one of the [example](examples) notebooks.

-The repository https://github.com/gadamc/qt3-default-experiments is a good starting point for example Jupyter Notebooks that utilize these experiment classes.

-# Programs
+# Applications

 ## QT3 Oscilloscope